brencoder/study-aws-saa-c03/ch02_compute/README.md

 #### On-Demand Capacity Reservations

-Sometimes you might need a guarantee that AWS will always have more capacity for more On-Demand instances.
+Sometimes you might need a guarantee that AWS will always have more capacity for more On-Demand Instances.
 AWS doesn't provide that guarantee unless you buy an On-Demand Capacity Reservation, also called just a Capacity Reservation.

 You pay the equivalent On-Demand rate whether you use the On-Demand Capacity Reservation or not.